WebAssembly/tool-conventions/Linking.md

   address of the function.
 - `3 / R_GLOBAL_INDEX` - a global index encoded as a LEB128.
 Points to
   the immediate value of `get_global` / `set_global` instructions.
-- `4 / R_GLOBAL_INDEX` - a type index encoded as a LEB128.
-- `5 / R_DATA` - an index into the global space which is used store the address of a C global
+- `4 / R_DATA` - an index into the global space which is used store the address of a C global

 For relocation types other than `R_DATA` the following fields are present: